National Tramway Museum: Stephenson Workshop and Discovery Centre

-One of the few buildings on the site that predate the creation of the museum and are in their original place, the Stephenson Workshop was built in the 19th century and was used as a smithy and wagon works for George Stephenson's metre gauge mineral railway.
+One of the few original buildings on the site that predate the creation of the museum, the Stephenson Workshop was built in the 19th century and was used as a smithy and wagon works for George Stephenson's metre-gauge mineral railway.
 Originally known as the Stone Workshop, the building has been fully restored and is now home to a state of the art learning facility on the ground floor and the Stephenson Discovery Centre on the first floor.

 The Stephenson Discovery Centre explains the early history of the museum site, including the story of George Stephenson and his acquisition of Cliff Quarry and construction of the mineral railway.
 It also describes how overcrowding in expanding towns and cities paved the way for in the introductions of trams to Britain in the 19th century.
 A modern glass bridge from the upper floor provides access to the viewing gallery of the tram workshop (see below).